knative/docs/docs/eventing/sugar/README.md

 Knative Eventing Sugar Controller will react to special labels and annotations to produce or control eventing resources in a cluster or namespace.
-This allows cluster operators and developers to focus on creating fewer resources, and the underlying eventing infrastructure is created on-demand, and cleaned up when no longer needed.
+This allows cluster operators and developers to focus on creating fewer resources.
+The underlying eventing infrastructure is created on-demand, and cleaned up when no longer needed.